Al-Dhahabi: Works

-Adh-Dhahabi authored nearly a hundred works of history, biography and theology.
+Al-Dhahabi authored nearly a hundred works of history, biography and theology.
 His history of medicine begins with Ancient Greek and Indian practices and practitioners, such as Hippocrates, Galen, etc., through the Pre-Islamic Arabian era, to Prophetic medicine as revealed by the Muslim prophet Muhammad to the medical knowledge contained in works of scholars such as Ibn Sina.
 The following are the better known titles: